Superrehtard/old_diaspora_wiki/Work-on-a-bug.md

 # How to claim and work on bugs

 So you'd like to start contributing, but you don't know where to start?
 This is a fairly large project, which means it's useful to begin with a small fix so you can get used to the codebase.
-We have an issue/bug tracker
-(we often use issue and bug interchangably) at <a href="http://bugs.joindiaspora.com" target="_blank">bugs.joindiaspora.com</a>.
+We have an issue tracker at <a href="http://bugs.joindiaspora.com" target="_blank">bugs.joindiaspora.com</a>.
+Note that here and elsewhere we often use the terms "issue" and "bug" interchangably.

-This page covers how to be assigned a bug, and what to do once you fix it.
+This page covers how to be assigned a bug, and what to do as you work on it.

 1. Make an account on the <a href="http://bugs.joindiaspora.com/account/register" target="_blank">Diaspora bug tracker</a>.
 * Make sure you've been added to list of people who can modify bugs on the tracker.
 This is called the 'Assignee' list.